RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-databases.md

 alwaysopen: false
 categories: ["RV"]
 ---
-Once you have a subscription, you can easily create a database in Redis Enterprise VPC by following these steps:
+Once you have a subscription, you can easily create a database in Redis Cloud Pro by following these steps:

-1. In the Redis Enterprise VPC menu, click **Databases**.
+1. In the Redis Cloud Pro menu, click **Databases**.
 1. In the subscription where you want to add the database, click ![Add](/images/rs/icon_add.png#no-click "Add").
 1. Configure the database:
     1. Enter a **Database Name** that is up to 40 characters long.